UPDATE: Body Of NYC Forensic Dentist, 72, Found In Backyard Bergen Pool

 Boguslaw, formerly of New Rochelle, lived alone on Heather Ridge Lane, a quiet cul-de-sac minutes from Rockland County.

-His body was found, clothed, in his backyard pool shortly before 4 p.m.
+His was wearing a t-shirt and shorts when his body was found in his backyard pool shortly before 4 p.m.
 Wednesday.
 He apparently had fallen in after suffering a head injury, responders said.

 The Bergen County Prosecutor's Office was notified, the Bergen County Sheriff's Bureau of Criminal Identification collected evidence and the Bergen County Medical Examiner's Office will determine the cause of death.